omrcm/SolidPrinciples/README.md

 # SOLID Principles for C# Developers | Interface Segregation Principle

 A sample application used to demonstrate SOLID principles.
-This code base is cloned from main repository and modified to show how ISP works
+This code base is cloned from main repository and modified to show how ISP works <br/>

+-> Clients should not be forced to depend on methods they do not use <br/>

+What is Client? <br/>

+The client is the code that is interacting with an instance of the interface.
+It's the calling code

 ## Give a Star! :star:
 If you like this project please give it a star.
 Thanks!